parniang/PASS/README.md

 The analysis determined that a threshold of 0.01 provides the most accurate representation of the ETTh2 dataset when using the PASS algorithm.
 The notebook includes visualizations and detailed metrics to support this conclusion, making it easy to share and reproduce results.

 Key Steps in the Algorithm:
-Calculate the angle between data points.
+1-Calculate the angle between data points.
-Select points if the angle exceeds the threshold.
+2-Select points if the angle exceeds the threshold.
-Output the reduced dataset.
+3-Output the reduced dataset.

 Testing Different Thresholds:
 Several thresholds were tested to determine the optimal value.
 Threshold values of 5, 0.5, 0.1, and 0.01 were evaluated, and their performance was measured using metrics such as: